rx-angular/rx-angular/libs/state/README.md

 ## Usage

-Local Provider (recommended): Use RxState as a local provider in your component to make use of Angular's Dependency.
+Local Provider (recommended): Use RxState as a local provider in your component to make use of Angular's Dependency Injection.

 ```ts
 @Component({